 - Communications 5N0690 – Acquire the writing skills needed for the workplace, learn to speak fluently and coherently in a professional setting, develop interpersonal skills and have an understanding of the impact of ICT on society.

-- HSE Safeguarding Vulnerable Persons at Risk Certificate (requirement for work experience): This 3.5-hour course has been developed by the HSE and delivered by Cork College of FET – Morrison’s Island Campus staff.
-Its primary focus is to inform learners on the guiding practice and procedures to keep vulnerable adults safe in the community and residential settings.
+- HSE Safeguarding Vulnerable Persons at Risk Certificate (requirement for work experience): Its primary focus is to inform learners on the guiding practice and procedures to keep vulnerable adults safe in the community and residential settings.
 The content includes learners being informed of their safeguarding responsibilities, the different types of abuse and neglect and how to recognise them and how to report concerns in line with HSE guidelines.
 All students receive a certificate on completion at the end of the course.

 Excellent progression opportunities including:

 Excellent progression opportunities to UCC and other Higher Education colleges.
-Special arrangements in place with MTU Cork (CCPS), MTU Kerry and Waterford IT for preferential entry for College of Commerce students.
-Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
+Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU (Waterford & Carlow) for preferential entry for students of Morrisons Island locations.
 See Progressions for details.

 Nursing homes, hospitals, agency work, day care facilities, private homecare sector, intellectual disability environments.